Fractal nature of high-order time crystal phases

 Conditions 1-3 can not be satisfied by a generic many-body quantum system, in which the presence of an external driving would lead to the relaxation on an infinite-temperature state, ruling out long-lived oscillations.
-Protecting ordering against relaxation necessitate a mechanism to keep the impact of dynamically generated excitations under control.
-This is achievable, for example, in systems with strong disorder, where the diffusion of such excitations is suppressed by many-body localization (MBL)\,\cite{ElsePRL2016, KhemaniPRL2016, SuracePRB2019,bordia2017periodically,Zhang2017,choi2017observation}.
+Protecting ordering against relaxation necessitate a mechanism to keep the impact of dynamically generated excitations under control. \nic{ A natural candidate for the stabilization of pre-thermal phases is strong disorder, which limits the diffusion of excitations and shall lead to many-body localization (MBL)\,\cite{ElsePRL2016, KhemaniPRL2016, SuracePRB2019,bordia2017periodically,Zhang2017,choi2017observation,roeck2017stability}.
+Recently, the stability of the MBL phase in the thermodynamic limit has been questioned by state-of-the-art numerical simulations \,\cite{suntajs2020quantum,suntajs2020ergodicity, sels2021dynamical,sels2021quantum,sels2022bath}, generating renewed interest in its phenomenology\,\cite{vidmar2021phenomenology,abanin2021distinguishing,luitz2020absence,crowley2022constructive}.
+These results make the study of the different mechanisms for pre-thermalization even more pressing, since the traditional arguments on MBL may not apply at large sizes.
+One possible route to achieve pre-thermal stability in absence of disorder stems from topological protection, which is known to produce long relaxation time even in presence of strong interactions\,\cite{yates2019almost,strong2020lifetime,yates2021strong}.
+Yet, stable pre-thermal phases whose lifetime grows as the system approaches the thermodynamic limit are only found in presence of non-additive long-range interactions\,\cite{Defenu2021}.}